Explore

-Foundations Module 2: A Code-A-long
+LAW Module 2: A Code-a-long

-Exploratory Data Analysis (EDA) for educational researchers involves investigating and summarizing data sets to uncover patterns, spot anomalies, and test hypotheses, using statistical graphics and other data visualization methods.
+• Exploratory Data Analysis (EDA) for educational researchers involves investigating and summarizing data sets to uncover patterns, spot anomalies, and test hypotheses, using statistical graphics and other data visualization methods.

-This process helps researchers understand underlying trends in educational data before applying more complex analytical techniques.
+• This process helps researchers understand underlying trends in educational data before applying more complex analytical techniques.

 Module Objectives